verbb/formie/docs/reports/scheduled-reports.md

 ### Nothing sends on schedule

-Confirm `./craft formie/reports/run-scheduled` is on cron and that the scheduled report is **Enabled**, within any start/end dates, and due for the current hour/day.
+Confirm `./craft formie/cron/run` (or `./craft formie/reports/run-scheduled`) is on cron and that the scheduled report is **Enabled**, within any start/end dates, and due for the current hour/day.

 Run the command manually and check the console output for errors.